cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_leaderboard.md

 ## Create a Leaderboard chain

 After the extension of the checkers chain with a leaderboard module, the checkers game is able to keep track of player stats and it can maintain (on request) a sorted leaderboard.
 In addition, it can send player stats via IBC to another chain.
-You will now create a leaderboard chain which can receive those packages.
+You will now create a leaderboard chain which can receive the `Candidate` packets to store a global leaderboard.

-Determine another folder for your leaderboard chain, and scaffold a chain via Ignite:
+Determine another folder for your leaderboard chain, and scaffold a chain via Ignite CLI:

 ```bash
 ignite scaffold chain leaderboard --no-module